-Bilateral and regional agreements between the United States and other countries also can contain references to SPS and TBT matters (see Table 1).
+Bilateral and regional agreements between the United States and other countries also can and do contain references to SPS and TBT matters (see Table 1).
 However, with the exception of the North American Free Trade Agreement (NAFTA), such provisions generally are not as extensive as in the UR agreements.

-These FTAs do not directly address any specific SPS disputes or issues between the United States and the other country or countries.
+These FTAs are not intended to address any specific SPS disputes or issues between the United States and the other country or countries.
 But U.S. negotiators at times have taken advantage of the negotiating sessions leading up to an agreement, or the subsequent ratification and implementation period, to raise and attempt to resolve such outstanding issues.